Israel plays for time on flashpoint Jerusalem evictions | Law-Order

 At a meeting of his cabinet on Sunday, Prime Minister Benjamin Netanyahu made no direct mention of the Sheikh Jarrah case.
 But he said Israel firmly rejected pressure not to build in Jerusalem, a reference to opposition to construction on contested land.

 "I say also to the best of our friends: Jerusalem is Israel's capital and just as every nation builds in its capital and builds up its capital, we also have the right to build in Jerusalem and to build up Jerusalem.
 That is what we have done and that is what we will continue to do," Netanyahu said.
-(Additional reporting by Maayan Lubell and Stephen Farrell; Writing by Dan Williams; Editing by Jeffrey Heller, Frances Kerry, Nick Macfie and Daniel Wallis)
+(Additional reporting by Maayan Lubell and Stephen Farrell; Writing by Dan Williams; Editing by Jeffrey Heller, Frances Kerry, Nick Macfie, Daniel Wallis and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)